vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 the verse 'Mātā rudrāṇām'(Rg.
 VIII.
 101. 15).
 Gopadmavrata--Begin on Full Moon of Āṣ. or 8th, 11th or 12th

 of Āṣ, and carry on for 4 months till that tithi of K, on which it was begun in Āṣ.
-It is meant for all but mostly for young married women; draw figure of cow's foot in the house or cowpen or in temple of Vispu or Siva or near Tulasi plant; 33 figures to be drawn every day; five years; Visnu is devatā; then udyāpana; gift of cow at end; SmK.
+It is meant for all but mostly for young married women; draw figure of cow's foot in the house or cowpen or in temple of Vispu or Siva or near Tulasi plant; 33 figures to be drawn every day; five years; Viṣṇu is devatā; then udyāpana; gift of cow at end; SmK.

 418-424, VR 604-608.
 Gopapūjā--Smk 386 Gopālanavami-on 9th; bath in a river falling into the sea;